 INTRODUCTION

-GPN | DESIGN GUIDELINES

-Section I: Introduction

 SECTION I: INTRODUCTION

 GENERAL OVERVIEW AND MASTER ASSOCIATION RESPONSIBILITIES: The Great Park Neighborhoods Community Association (the "Master Association") is charged with, among other things, the preservation of the architectural character and enhancement of the landscape setting of the Great Park Neighborhoods master planned community (the “Great Park Neighborhoods”).
 In furtherance thereof, the Master Association is granted the power to administer and enforce architectural controls within the Great Park Neighborhoods by Articles V and IX of the Master Declaration of Covenants, Conditions and Restrictions, and Reservation of Easements for the Great Park Neighborhoods (the "Master Declaration").
 Heritage Fields El Toro, LLC, a Delaware limited liability company, the master developer of the Community and the “Declarant” under the Master Declaration caused these Design Guidelines to be prepared pursuant to the Master Declaration and these Design Guidelines may be revised from time to time by the Board of Directors for the Master Association as provided in the Master Declaration.
 (Various capitalized words and phrases used herein are defined in the Master Declaration, and unless otherwise indicated, such words and phrases shall have the same meaning herein as is ascribed to them in the Master Declaration.)